 I reached the junction of Rocky Branch and Isolation Trail at about 9:15am, two hours from the start of the hike.
 I crossed over and headed upstream.
 Rocky Branch was full, as expected with all the rain, so crossing was a bit challenging.
 There were four more crossings as I headed up, through the forest, before I reached the junction of Isolation Trail and Davis Path at about 11am.
 I have to admit that I dipped my boots into the Rocky Branch more than once on the way up, and even had water flow into my boot (over the ankle) once!
 So the rest of the hike was done with a wet left foot…

-As I hiked up Isolation Trail, still in the forest, I began to have views of the Presidential Range.
+As I hiked up Isolation Trail, still in the forest, I began to have views of the Presidential Range, behind me.
 I reached the turnoff for the spur up to the summit of Mt Isolation at about 11:30am, and reached the top a few minutes later.
 So it took me about 4 3/4 hours to reach the top; I didn’t see any other hikers on the way up.

 The view from the top was fantastic, probably the best so far of all the hikes in this series: it was clear and dry, and I had the whole Presidential Range in front of me.